elapouya/python-nagios-helpers/docs/howto.rst

    #!/usr/bin/python

-The first line tell what python interpreter have to run the script.
+The first line tells what python interpreter have to run the script.
 Above we supposed that naghelp has been install system-wide.
-But may be, you are using ``virtualenv``, in such a case, you should use the correct interpreter, when activated run ``which python`` to see where it is, modify the first line then::
+But may be, you are using ``virtualenv``, in such a case, you should use the correct interpreter : when activated run ``which python`` to see where it is, modify the first line then::

    #!/home/myproject/myvenv/bin/python